conrado-garcia-studies/dubidubibank/README.md

 8 and account 4, type "8.4" in the username field and "checking" in the password field and click the button to confirm.
 The session duration is set to 30 minutes.

-A common test path would be to log in as a user (e.g using "1.1" and "admin" for username and password), go to Swagger UI, get the result of GET /accounts/current and, with the IDs provided in the response, test other APIs.
+A common test path would be to log in as a user (e.g using "1.1" and "admin" for username and password, respectively), go to Swagger UI, get the result of GET /accounts/current and, with the IDs provided in the response, test other APIs.

 # How it works